Dúné: 2001–2005: Formation and building a reputation

-The foundation of what would become Dúné was founded in 2001 by elementary school class mates Mattias Kolstrup (vocals), Malte Aarup-Sørensen (drums) and Simon Troelsgaard (guitar) in Skive, Denmark.
-After a couple of shifting band names and line up's at a handful of local gigs the three friends were permanently joined by class mate Cecilie Dyrberg (synthesizer) and Piotrek Wasilewski.
+The foundation of what would become Dúné was founded in 2001 by elementary school classmates Mattias Kolstrup (vocals), Malte Aarup-Sørensen (drums) and Simon Troelsgaard (guitar) in Skive, Denmark.
+After a couple of shifting band names and line up's at a handful of local gigs the three friends were permanently joined by classmate Cecilie Dyrberg (synthesizer) and Piotrek Wasilewski.
 Wasilewski, who was trained in classical music in his native Poland, got to hold an electric bass for the first time in his life at his first rehearsal with the band.

 In early 2002, the five young musicians changed their name to Dúné and after Kolstrup bought his first analogue Synthesizer the band started writing their own material, strongly inspired by 1980s pop bands like Depeche Mode, Erasure and local Danish bands.

 In 2003 Dúné recorded their first demo CD entitled "Let's Jump".
 The demo achieved critical acclaim in Danish underground magazines foreseeing a bright future for the very young gang.
 The band also started building a solid live reputation playing more and more gigs in and around their native town.

 In December 2003, the band initially brought in Ole Bjórn (synthesizer) and Danny Jungslund (guitar) as members before releasing their two self-financed EPs ("Rock, Synth'n'Roll" and "Go Go Robot") in 2004 and 2005.
 The EPs received rave reviews in the Danish media for adding both strong indie-rock and electro pop elements to the band's sound.
 The band started getting attention from the Danish music business and, while playing gigs all over Scandinavia in the time off high school and boarding school, got a reputation as a super intense and highly entertaining live act.
 After reviewing offers from many major and indie labels alike, the band decided to create their own record label New Gang of Robots Rec. as a sister company to the Danish label Iceberg Records.